1. Who is Jesus Christ?

 The biblical record has given us a portion of Christ’s doings and teachings during His mortal ministry.
 The Book of Mormon gives an account of His post-resurrection visit to descendants of Israel in the Americas.
 That account also claims that Christ planned next to go to the Ten Lost Tribes.
 Thus, we do not have every account of Christ’s doings on earth.
 Mormon scriptures teach that every prophet since the beginning of time, including Adam, Abraham, and Moses, had a personal witness of Christ and understood the concept of the atonement to come.
 All of these prophets taught their followers about the Messiah, but many of these teachings have been deleted or adulterated through the years from the biblical record.

-Jesus Christ suffered the wrath of God for all the sins of mankind both in Gethsemane and on the cross.
+Jesus Christ suffered for all the sins of mankind both in Gethsemane and on the cross, and yet He remained sinless.
 Because of His atonement, we need not suffer for our own sins, if we choose to repent and come unto Christ.
 Christ also suffered all our mourning, loss, insecurities, sorrows, and mistakes, so that the atonement can lead us to peace during our mortal lives in addition to the eternities.
+His suffering increased His compassion for us and understanding of our trials.
 Resurrection is His gift to all living things.
-Exaltation is earned on conditions of repentance.
+Salvation into some degree of glory in heaven is nearly universal for mankind, whether we accept the atonement, or not.
+Exaltation into the full presence of God is earned on conditions of repentance and bestowed because God’s grace can make up for our imperfections.

 Christ will come again the second time in power and glory to destroy the wicked and usher in one thousand years of peace during which He will personally reign on earth.
 After the “Millennium,” a last final battle between good and evil will take place, wherein Christ will triumph and Satan and his followers will be cast out forever.